poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

 = \frac{1}{1-\gamma}\mathbb{E}_{s\sim d^\pi(s),\,a\sim\pi_{\theta}(a|s)}[f(s,a)],
 $$

 proving clearly and explicitly why you can remove the explicit \\(t\\)-index.
-(We are using \\(H\\) and \\(\infty\\) interchangeably.
-This can be justified as Thomas points out by assuming that there is only one admissible action in terminal states, and it causes a transition toan absorbing state with zero reward, which we call a postterminal absorbing state, unfifying the treatment of infinite horizon and episodic cases)
+We are using \\(H\\) and \\(\infty\\) interchangeably.
+This can be justified, as Thomas points out, by assuming that there is only one admissible action in terminal states, and it causes a transition to an absorbing state with zero reward, which we call a postterminal absorbing state, unfifying the treatment of infinite horizon and episodic cases (where exit time H is random and varies from episode to episode).

+Sutton treats the episodic case without a discount factor directly as well the continuing average case.
+The deterministic finte time is not covered in the paper or by Sutton but in that case the average measure over the finite time can be used to replicate these results.

 While a simple time-dependent baseline \\(b_t = \frac{1}{N} \sum_{i=1}^N R_{i,t}\\) is often used to reduce variance in Monte Carlo policy gradient estimators, it does not represent a true value function \\(V(s_t) = \mathbb{E}[R_t \mid s_t]\\).
 This is because \\(b_t\\) marginalizes over all states \\(s_t\\) encountered at time \\(t\\) rather than conditioning on a specific state.
 Thus, it captures only the average return under the state visitation distribution \\(d_t(s)\\), not the expected return from a particular state \\(s_t = s\\).
 Although useful for variance reduction, this approach lacks the precision and generalization capabilities of a learned, state-dependent baseline.